orefalo/sveltekit-monorepo/README.md

 ```

 ## Remarks

 -   yarn & npm will break, you MUST use **pnpm** - the best package manager
 -   There are two workspaces defined in **pnpm-workspace.yaml**

 **tooling** for common utils and configs

 **packages** for the application sub-projects.

 -   When you creating a new sub-project, you would typically copy/paste comp1
 -   Each project's package.json name must match the folder name (don't forget to rerun `pnpm i`)
 -   Pay close attention to the scripts at each package.json level and turbo.json
-- Also check the .* files, which are the fondation for reuse and proper configuration
+-   Also check the .\* files, which are the fondation for reuse and proper configuration
 -   I could not figure how to generalize the tsconfig.json file
 -   I am **not** done with the final packaging and playwright requires some tuning
 -   this repo was forked from https://github.com/sw-yx/sveltekit-monorepo, thank you
+-   todo: add commitlint, husky, emojies